|

 007 LEGENDS (WIIU)

-Despite the absolutely insane number of platforms the James Bond franchise has appeared on, many have a soft spot for his Nintendo outings – particularly the GoldenEye 007 of N64 fame.
-007 has featured in many more since; we saw Bond on GameCube and DS; the Wii even received a reimagined version of GoldenEye 007.
-007 Legends, marking Bond's debut on Wii U, is no GoldenEye however.
+Despite the absolutely insane number of platforms the James Bond franchise has appeared on, many have a soft spot for his Nintendo outings, particularly his famed N64 outing GoldenEye 007.
+Bond has featured in many more since; we saw 007 on GameCube and DS; the Wii even received a reimagined version of Rare’s classic.
+007 Legends, marking Bond's debut on Wii U, is no GoldenEye 007 however.
 That might sound obvious, but it is a game of alarmingly low quality.
 Not even Jaws could save this one.

-Both a loose tie-in for Skyfall and a celebration of 50 Years of Bond, Legends follows the British Spy near the start of Skyfall where he is shot accidentally by friendly fire.
-While he recovers in the film, 007 Legends sees him suffering from flashbacks to his earlier career in a presumably comatose state.
-These flashbacks see you reliving events from Goldfinger, Moonraker, License to Kill, On Her Majesty’s Secret Service, Die Another Day and Skyfall.
-While – with the sheer number of Bond films – everyone has their preferred instalments, you can’t help but feel that most of these are B-rate choices.
+Both a loose tie-in for Skyfall and a celebration of 50 years of Bond, Legends follows the British spy near the beginning of Skyfall where he is shot accidentally by friendly fire.
+While he recovers in the film, 007 Legends sees him experiencing flashbacks to his earlier missions in a presumably comatose state.
+These flashbacks see you reliving events from Goldfinger, Moonraker, License to Kill, On Her Majesty’s Secret Service, Die Another Day and Skyfall, albeit with Daniel Craig replacing the respective original Bond actors.
+With more than twenty to choose between, everyone has their preferred instalments, but you can’t help feeling that most of these are B-rate choices.
 How can it be fun playing through the goofiest Bond, the one which killed Brosnan’s career as the super-spy and the most polarising Bond film to date?

-Needless to say, it feels like it was chopped together.
-But this is the least of the game’s problems.
-Rather than capturing the spy-centric flavour of these films, it often boils down to Call of Duty: Bond.
+Needless to say, it feels like it was chopped together, but sadly this is the least of the game’s problems.
+Rather than capturing the spy-centric flavour of these films with taut and tactile approaches, it often boils down to Call of Duty: Bond.
 Do you remember the slow-mo breaches, mini-gun segments and relentless gunfights with respawning enemies until you progress?
 No, because that is the furthest from what a Bond product should feel like.
-At its best, it’s a relentlessly flaccid shooter that never escapes being generic.
-At its worst, though, it’s an oft-frustrating and noisy sludge.
-Stealth is even worse, often suffering from buggy AI which makes segments far harder – especially when some require you to be undetected.
+At its best, it’s a relentlessly flaccid shooter that never escapes generic mediocrity.
+At its worst, it’s an oft-frustrating and noisy sludge.
+Stealth is even worse, often suffering from buggy AI that make segments far harder than they should be, especially when some require you to be undetected.

-When you’re not shooting, the game actually gets worse.
-Tedious vehicle sections are the worst offender, with awful controls combined with irritating blockades which stun you, often causing you to lose the target you’re pursuing.
+When you’re not shooting, the game somehow gets worse.
+Tedious vehicle sections are the worst offender, with awful controls combined with irritating blockades that stun you, often causing you to lose the target you’re pursuing.
 When you add in shooting guards, it becomes downright infuriating.
-Less tedious but more dull are the fisticuffs you engage in with guards, devolving the game into a bland series of QTEs.
-When you don’t do any of the above, obstacles are placed in the form of vanilla hacking mini-games, making sure the pace stops dead.
+Less tedious but duller are the fisticuffs you engage in with guards, seeing the game descend into a bland series of QTEs with noticeably ugly button prompts.
+Other obstacles appear in the form of vanilla hacking mini-games, ensuring any sense of pace is stopped dead.
 Sections which should be awesome recreations of the movies, such as the downhill chase on a snowy mountain, become irritating imitations of these oft-classic movie moments.

-When you’re not shooting, the game actually gets worse.
-Tedious vehicle sections are the worst offender, with awful controls combined with irritating blockades which stun you, often causing you to lose the target you’re pursuing.
+When you’re not shooting, the game somehow gets worse.
+Tedious vehicle sections are the worst offender, with awful controls combined with irritating blockades that stun you, often causing you to lose the target you’re pursuing.
 When you add in shooting guards, it becomes downright infuriating.
-Less tedious but more dull are the fisticuffs you engage in with guards, devolving the game into a bland series of QTEs.
-When you don’t do any of the above, obstacles are placed in the form of vanilla hacking mini-games, making sure the pace stops dead.
+Less tedious but duller are the fisticuffs you engage in with guards, seeing the game descend into a bland series of QTEs with noticeably ugly button prompts.
+Other obstacles appear in the form of vanilla hacking mini-games, ensuring any sense of pace is stopped dead.
 Sections which should be awesome recreations of the movies, such as the downhill chase on a snowy mountain, become irritating imitations of these oft-classic movie moments.

-But more offensive is the absolute lack of care in the presentation.
-The game is a technical mess, often unable to maintain a smooth frame rate and even dropping below 10fps.
-Nothing looks particularly spectacular either, with bland and dully lit environments and repetitively ugly character models.
-Shootouts certainly become challenging when it looks akin to a slideshow, and worse is that some QTE segments become next to impossible due to slowdown.
-The music is generic Bond bombast, the acting is dire – especially the sleepy sounding Daniel Craig knockoff – and the guns sound closer to pea-shooters than weapons of power.
-It is lame all around.
+But most offensive is the absolute lack of care in the presentation.
+The game is a technical nightmare, often unable to maintain a smooth frame rate and even dropping below 10fps despite being on eighth-gen hardware.
+This hurts more when nothing looks particularly spectacular either, with bland, dully lit environments and repetitive, ugly character models.
+Shootouts certainly become more challenging when the gameplay runs akin to a slideshow and some QTE segments become next to impossible due to slowdown affecting your input.
+The music is generic Bond bombast, the acting is dire (especially the sleepy sounding Daniel Craig knockoff) and the guns sound closer to pea-shooters than powerful weapons.
+It feels aesthetically lame all around.

 Old Bond films, reimagined with more photography and even more gunfights.

-Ultimately though, this one is on the lower end of the Bond spectrum.
-007 Legends should be a celebration of 50 Years of Bond, letting you relive some classic moments.
-Instead, you’re forced through a game worse than sitting through Moonraker 100 times.
-Bad gameplay, worse technical issues and almost no identity with this beloved franchise make sure this is one to avoid.
-Even if you are a diehard shooter or Bond fan, stay very far from this one.
-It’s shaken, stirred and sh!t.
+007 Legends should have been a celebration of 50 years of Bond, letting you relive a myriad of classic scenes.
+Instead, you’re forced through a game blundered by a multitude of issues.
+Bad gameplay, worse technical issues and almost no mechanical identity with this beloved franchise make this one to avoid.
+It sits at the lower end of the Bond spectrum, making middling outings like Tomorrow Never Dies look reasonable by comparison.
+Even if you are a diehard fan of shooters or Bond, stay very far from this one.
+It’s shaken, stirred and shockingly subpar.

 PIXEL SECONDS: 007 LEGENDS (PS3)